-As generative, agentic, and emerging AI systems become embedded within professional infrastructure, the question is no longer whether to adopt them.
+As generative and emerging AI systems become embedded within professional infrastructure, the question is no longer whether to adopt them.

 The question is how to govern them — intelligently, responsibly, and durably.